England Football Managers

 - Have a ball on our Champions League Winners List…

-- Who are the World Cup Football Winners of ALL Time?…
+- Which team tops the World Cup Football Winners of ALL Time Table?…

 - Who were your favorite England football managers and why?
 Share your thoughts below…